offish/opplast/README.md

 pip install --upgrade opplast
 ```

+## geckodriver
 Download [geckodriver](https://github.com/mozilla/geckodriver/releases) and place it inside `C:\Users\USERNAME\AppData\Local\Programs\Python\Python37`.
 If you are using another version of Python, you place it inside there.
-**geckodriver needs to be added to PATH.** You can check this by opening your terminal and typing `geckodriver --version`.
+This only works if Python is added to PATH and it is the correct version.

+You can check if geckodriver has been added to PATH by running `geckodriver --version` in the terminal.
+If this gives you an error or you are running into:
+### selenium.common.exceptions.WebDriverException: Message: 'geckodriver' executable needs to be in PATH.
+Specify `executable_path` in the [Configuration](https://github.com/offish/opplast#configuration) part.

 ## Configuration
 Open Firefox, and go to `about:profiles`.
 Click "Create a New profile" and name it "Selenium" or whatever.
 Copy the "Root Directory" path of the new profile.
 This is your `root_profile_directory`.
 Now you can "Launch profile in new browser", go to [YouTube](https://youtube.com), and login to the account you want to upload with.